kakawait/hugo-tranquilpeak-theme/docs/user.md

 Use:

 - `<!--more-->` to define post excerpt and keep the post excerpt in the post content
-- For a custom exerpt *not* in the post content, use the `summary` front-matter variable.
+- For a custom excerpt *not* in the post content, use the `summary` front-matter variable.
 Markdown syntax is supported.

 ### Display table of contents

 Hugo Tranquilpeak theme provides a shortcode for adding table of content inside your content.

-syntgax:
+syntax:
 ```
 {{< toc >}}
 ```